 Fibre-to-the-Cabinet (FTTC) is a type of fibre optic broadband.
 It is a blend of copper and fibre optic cables.
 This means running fibre optic cables from a telephone exchange (or distribution point) to the street cabinets close to your premises, and the remaining connection to your premises is run over the existing analogue copper lines.
-The way FTTC works is that the user is given a router from the Internet Service Provider (ISP), which enables them to receive this fast broadband, also known as Fibre Broadband.
+The way FTTC works is that the user deploys a router from the Internet Service Provider (ISP), which enables them to receive this fast broadband, also known as Fibre Broadband.

 FTTC and FTTP are often compared to each other.
-Fibre-to-the-Cabinet (FTTC) is less expensive to install and is often used as a more economical substitute to the Fibre-to-the-Premises (FTTP) pure fibre optic solution.
+Fibre to the Cabinet (FTTC) is less expensive to install and is often used as a more economical substitute to the Fibre-to-the-Premises (FTTP) pure fibre optic solution.

-Whilst FTTP broadband is a pure fibre optic delivery method that promises super-fast delivery into people’s homes and businesses directly from an Internet Service Provider (ISP), Fibre-to -the-Cabinet (FTTC) is a blend of copper and fibre optic cables.
+Whilst FTTP broadband is a pure fibre optic delivery method that promises super-fast delivery into people’s homes and businesses directly from an Internet Service Provider (ISP), Fibre to the Cabinet (FTTC) is a blend of copper and fibre optic cables.
 FTTC uses fibre optic cables right up to the street cabinet, and then an existing copper telephone line, known as a PSTN (Public Switched Telephone Network), to connect the cabinet to your premises, be it your home or your business.

 FTTP (Fibre-to-the-Premises) and FTTH (Fibre-to-the-Home) are essentially the same thing, but FTTP is used as an umbrella term, which includes both non-residential and residential premises.